Users and Databases

 Database object ownership changes only for objects within the database; ownership of the database itself is not affected.
 You must be a superuser to run this command.

-See Example: Data Security in DDL - Roles and Privileges for a database security example.
+See in for a database security example.